Kripsii/alx-higher_level_programming/0x00-python-hello_world/README.md

- print the float stored in the variable
+ print 3 times a string stored in the variable